CourseReps/ECEN452-SP18/Students/lisamsmith/lab-8/README.md

 For Hybrid Coupler:

 Below are the calculated values used for simulation at 2.5 Ghz.
-The values of lenght and width were found using an online calculator.
+The values of length and width were found using an online calculator.

 ![lab_8_eq1](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/lisamsmith/lab-8/lab_8_eq1.PNG)